 Uneven or rough tooth enamel doesn’t have to be covered up.
 Instead, it might be easier to smooth it out.
 Enamel contouring (also called “enamelplasty” or “enameloplasty”) uses a fine instrument to file down irregular edges so that the shape of your tooth appears smooth and even with the ones around it.

+One of the fastest, easiest, and most affordable cosmetic treatments that Dr. Bestandji provides is composite bonding.
 Bonding uses tooth-colored putty to cover over small surface flaws.
 So, if you have a gap between teeth, chipped enamel, or even a surface irregularity that stands out from the rest of your tooth, white bonding can cover it up like it was never there.

 And if bonding a cosmetic issue didn’t already sound like a great idea, here’s the best part: you probably don’t even need your tooth to be numbed up to do it!
 You’re usually in and out in under half an hour.